 I believe we all have a few moments in life that will define us, whether you take the leap or stay where we are is ultimately up to you.
 It feels safe inside a comfort zone, in BJJ there are no comfort zones.
 Hesitation takes you further away from where you want to be and sometimes opportunities only come once in life.

 What I’ve taken away from BJJ, is that I’m able to observe my surroundings much more closely so that I can leverage my growth and increase my ability.
 Each time you roll in BJJ you’ll be on the lookout for opportunities to take an advantage, you should do the same in life.
 The best part about Jiu Jitsu is that you’re able to seize opportunities without hesitation, like it’s completely natural.
 The more you do BJJ the easier applying this to real life situations will be.
+All you need is a Gi (or rash guard if you train mostly No Gi) and you’re ready to hit the mats.

 4. BJJ Shows You That Consistency Is Key